I want to apply cool technical innovations to magic.

 One of the main differences between common fantasy magic and technology is magic is usually exclusive, while technology invariably becomes mass-produced tools.

-It’s like in the Incredibles, where the villain Syndrome is planning on mass-producing superhero equipment so everyone can be superheroes.
+It’s like in The Incredibles , where the villain Syndrome is planning on mass-producing superhero equipment so everyone can be superheroes.

 Magic ability tends to be personal in fantasy.